 - One other name it is referred by is the rose of Sharon.
 This is another flower also from the mallow family.

-- Several species are found throughout the world in warm, sub-tropical, and tropical climates.
+- You will find several species throughout the world in warm, sub-tropical, and tropical climates.

-- The colors range from white to various other shades such as pink, red, blue, purple, yellow, peach, and orange.
+- Interestingly, the colors range from white to various other shades such as pink, red, blue, purple, yellow, peach, and orange.

-- Some species change color as they age.
+- And, some species change color as they age.

-- In some species, the flower closes or goes to “sleep” during the night.
+- Moreover, in some species, the flower closes or goes to “sleep” during the night.
 This transformation takes place as it starts to get dark.

 - It is used as tea, hot or cold, in many parts of the world, and contains Vitamin C.

 - The tea is also known as sorrel.
 This is different from the Jamaican sorrel popular at Christmas time.